Cyril Tawney: Biography and notable works

 Beginning in 1972, Tawney studied English and History at Lancaster University.
 After he graduated, he admitted to a master's degree from the Leeds University Institute of Dialect and Folklife Studies.
+He was the fieldworker at Keelby in Lincolnshire for the Atlas Linguarum Europae.

 In 1987, Tawney's book Grey Funnel Lines: Traditional Song and Verse of the Royal Navy 1900 to 1970, was published by Routledge.